-This treatment might harm a baby developing in the womb.
-It is important not to become pregnant or father a child while you are having treatment and for a few months afterwards.
-Talk to your doctor or nurse about effective contraception and for how long you should use it before starting treatment.
+This drug may harm a baby developing in the womb.
+It is important not to become pregnant or father a child while you are having treatment with this drug and for at least 6 months afterwards.
+Talk to your doctor or nurse about effective contraception before starting treatment.

 Always tell other doctors, nurses, pharmacists or dentists that you’re having this treatment if you need treatment for anything else, including teeth problems.

-In the UK, live vaccines include rubella, mumps, measles, BCG, yellow fever and shingles vaccine (Zostavax).
+In the UK, live vaccines include rubella, mumps, measles, BCG, yellow fever and the shingles vaccine (Zostavax).

 - have other vaccines, but they might not give you as much protection as usual

-- have the flu vaccine
+- have the flu vaccine (as an injection)

-- be in contact with other people who've had live vaccines as injections
+- be in contact with other people who have had live vaccines as injections

-Avoid contact with people who’ve had live vaccines taken by mouth (oral vaccines).
-This includes the rotavirus vaccine given to babies.
-The virus is in the baby’s urine for up to 2 weeks and can make you ill.
-So, avoid changing their nappies for 2 weeks after their vaccination if possible.
+This also includes the rotavirus vaccine given to babies.
+The virus is in the baby’s poo for up to 2 weeks and could make you ill.
+So avoid changing their nappies for 2 weeks after their vaccination if possible.
 Or wear disposable gloves and wash your hands well afterwards.